SspStark/AI-ML/README.md

 - Can't be analyzed using regular methods using for structured data.
 - 80% of enterprise data is unstructured.
 - To make computations easier, unstructured data is transformed into ***matrices***.

+**Labeled data**
+- data labeling is the process of identifying raw data (images, text files, videos, etc.) and adding one or more meaningful and informative labels to provide context so that a machine learning model can learn from it. (or) simply, Labeled data is carefully annotated with meaningful tags, or labels, that classify the data's elements or outcomes.
+- For example, in a dataset of emails, each email might be labeled as "spam" or "not spam."
+These labels then provide a clear guide for a machine learning algorithm to learn from.
+- The column which has to be predicted is called as Target Feature (or) Target Attribute (or) Target Variable (or) Target Label.